Q1. Is hair transplant really effective in reversing baldness?

 The main difference between our Institute and other clinics is the results.
 Dr Alba Reyes Sagiv uses small amounts of hair in each graft and these thousands of grafts are placed in your scalp according to the angle and direction of hair growth desired.

 Dr Alba Reyes Sagiv creates uniquely designed hairlines, which are both aesthetic and have a natural look.
 It might not be the quickest and easiest procedure, but it is the correct procedure!
-Hair transplants are permanent.
+The results of hair transplant will last for a very long period of time.
 Making the decision about which group will carry out your hair transplant is the decision of your life.
-We guarantee our work.
 Dr Alba Reyes Sagiv looks to achieve the best results possible and will do everything in her power to have a happy patient.

 Q9.
 What can be expected after hair transplant surgery?